-For intrepid food lovers, the first question they have after tasting something delicious is, “How can I make this at home?”
-Some dishes are rather easy to recreate at home—think cakes, enchiladas, French fries, and other favorite foods.
+For intrepid food lovers, the first question they have after tasting something delicious is: “How can I make this at home?”
+Some dishes are rather easy to recreate in your kitchen, such as cakes, enchiladas, french fries, and other favorite foods.

 The cheesemaking process, put simply, is just removing milk’s solids from its liquid.
 Milk is about 90 percent water.
 The rest is fat, protein, sugar (called lactose), and minerals.
 By fermenting the sugars, the fat and protein coagulate, and cheese curds are born.
 The leftover liquid is called whey.
 Depending on what kind of cheese you’re hoping to make, this process will look a little different each time, which is why the right tools for the job are so important.